ZAMANSKY LLC INVESTIGATES HYPED SALES OF EUROPEAN DEBT

-Zamansky & Associates is investigating whether banks have been engaged in hyped sales of European debt.
+Zamansky LLC is investigating whether banks have been engaged in hyped sales of European debt.
 Government debt from Portugal, Greece, Spain, Ireland and now Italy has plunged, putting Europe at risk of a debt contagion.
 European banks which hold as much as an estimate $2.8 trillion of government debt are at risk.
 Many also worry that the impact could spread to the United States.

 The complaints involve a standard industry practice.
 When marketing a bond sale, banks offer would-be investors informal hints about how much demand there is for the debt, according to bankers and investors.
 That guidance influences the size of the orders that investors place.
 If there is heavy demand for a certain bond, investors generally enlarge their bids to ensure they get at least a piece of the action.
 Some banks and investors have complained to the ICMA that banks selling debt claimed there was greater demand for certain deals than there really was.
 Investors bought many more bonds than they had planned because they were led to believe they needed to place big orders or miss out, according to numerous banks and industry officials.